 Read more: How to clean cast iron

-Cast iron is ideal for searing, braising, roasting and more, so this five-piece cast-iron bundle from Lodge will get plenty of use in your kitchen.
+Cast iron is ideal for searing, braising, roasting and more, so this five-piece pre-seasoned cast iron bundle from Lodge will get plenty of use in your kitchen.
 It consists of a 10.5-inch griddle, 8- and 10.25-inch skillets, a 5-quart Dutch oven and a lid that fits on the larger skillet and the Dutch oven.

 The cooking surface of each piece is pre-seasoned with 100% vegetable oil and the pieces need to be hand-washed and dried to maintain the integrity of the seasoning.
 Reviewers say that every piece in this set is high-quality, and many note that five pieces for less than $100 is a bargain for a good cookware set.